GROWING SEASON

 2014 AMPERSAND

-The 2013 AMPERSAND impresses as it highlights the concentrated nature of this impressive and memorable vintage.
+The 2014 AMPERSAND impresses as it highlights the plush yet energetic nature of this impressive and memorable vintage.
 The aromas encompass intense ripe black fruits, mixed with flavors showing an almost exotic spicy and earthy quality.
 The mouth-feel is both powerful and seamless in nature and the finish is lingering and memorable.

 The 2014 Ampersand also shows an accessible and opulent representation of the fruit ripeness from this vintage.
 The aromatic expression exhibits ripe red fruits, mixed with underlying notes showing a slightly more exotic spice and dried herb quality.
 The finish is notably seamless and supple in nature.